dbemfica/API-Rest-in-ASP.NET-Core/readme.md

 # API Rest in ASP.NET Core

-This project made with ASP.NET Core for studies that forces the management of users with JWT authentication.
+This project was developed with ASP.NET Core for studies that offers user management with JWT authentication.